loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 If one were to implement this naively, it would suffice with putting the first few variables of a function into registers, and the rest on the system stack.
-This would however not necessarily suffice for larger functions, where one might have more variables than registers as it might be more efficient to store a variable declared later on as opposed to one declared early.
+This would however not necessarily suffice for larger functions, where one might have more variables than registers because it might be more efficient to store a variable declared later on in a register as opposed to one declared early.
 To combat this, an efficient compiler should move variables back onto the stack (a process often called spilling) when they are not used, and back into registers when they are.
-Doing this efficently can prove difficult as the compiler should try to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete #todo("source").
-This was not implemented for #ln as it was deemed an optimization, that while interesting, not something we would have the time to implement properly.
+Doing this efficently can prove difficult because the compiler should try to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete #todo("source").
+This was not implemented for #ln because it was deemed an optimization, that while interesting, not something we would have the time to implement properly.

 === System Calls
-As #ln is a system-level language, it might be useful to have the ability to directly make system calls to interact with the operating system.
+Due to #ln being a system-level language, it might be useful to have the ability to directly make system calls to interact with the operating system.
-This allow for the possibility of not relying on, for example, LIBC, as the behaviour one would need from LIBC could be re-implemented in the language.
+This allow for the possibility of not relying on, for example, LIBC, because the behaviour one would need from LIBC could be re-implemented in the language.
 This would in theory make the language more portable, as it would be easier to port it to systems where LIBC might not be available.
 System calls are used under the hood in the language, but it is not something